scbcn/scbcn18/talks.md

 - Mi Monolito Mola Mucho
 - Serverless Programming for implementing Active Security in a microservices world.
 - Acercándonos a la Programación Funcional 🦄 a través de la Arquitectura Hexagonal 🎯
-- Sobreviviendo en Producción: Gestión de incidencias y aprendizaje
 - Spending $34.66 for saving $150,000.00 a year in AWS
 - Retos en el desarrollo de un videojuego HTML5 para una principiante
 - Culture.
 What is that?
 Is it edible?
 - Creating a web browser game with websockets
 - Case Study: Practical tools and strategies for tackling legacy practices and legacy systems in a fast-growing startup.
+- Operational Serverless
+- Powerpoint karaoke

+### Workshops
 - keep calm and do a great presentation
+- Cambios en paralelo.
+Cambios grandes, pasos pequeños
+- Playing with IoT and planes
 - Kubeflow: Escalando tus modelos de tensorflow con kubernetes
-- Playing with IoT and planes
-- Calisthenics - Smells - SOLID - Cohesion / Cupling connecting the dots
-- Powerpoint karaoke

 ## Plus Open Space!

+## Summary
+* Talks in Spanish: 19
+* Talks in English: 9
+* Workshops in Spanish: 4
+* Open Space: 3h on each one of the 4 tracks